Course Title: Bachelor of Science (Honours) in Physics with Energy & Environment

 At least H4 in one of: Physics, Chemistry, Physics & Chemistry, Biology, Mathematics, Applied Mathematics, Agricultural Science, Engineering, Technical Drawing, Technology or Design and Communication Graphics.

-Mature applicants (23+) are welcome.
+Applications from mature students (23+) are welcome.
 Further details at www.tudublin.ie/mature

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.
-Applicants for this programme should have a minimum IELTS (Academic Version) English Proficiency of 6 overall (or equivalent) with nothing less than 6 in each component.
+Applicants for this course should have a minimum IELTS (Academic Version) English Proficiency of 6 overall (or equivalent) with nothing less than 6 in each component.